jspaezp/elfragmentador/README.md

 On the transformer side of things I must admit that many of the elements of this project are derived from [DETR:  End to end detection using transformers](https://github.com/facebookresearch/detr) in particular the trainable embeddings as an input for the decoder and some of the concepts discussed about it on [Yannic Kilcher's Youtube channel](https://youtu.be/T35ba_VXkMY) (which I highly recommend).

+## Why the name?

+Two main reasons ... it translates to 'The fragmenter' in spanish and the project intends to predic framgnetations.
+On the other hand ...
+The name was free in pypi.

 ## Resources on transformers

 - An amazing illustrated guide to understand the transformer architecture: <http://jalammar.github.io/illustrated-transformer/>